-- odbc.ini

-- odbcinst.ini
+- odbc.ini - odbcinst.ini

-- cloudera.hiveodbc.ini

 The names of the sample configuration files do not begin with a period (.) so that they will appear in directory listings by default.
 A filename beginning with a period (.) is hidden.
 For odbc.ini and odbcinst.ini, if the default location is used, then the filenames must begin with a period (.).
-For cloudera.hiveodbc.ini, the filename must begin with a period (.) and must reside in the user's home directory.